drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Docking of 4-Anilino-Quinazoline Lead

-The docking of the 4-anilino-quinazoline lead with the EGF-R protein kinase reveals the binding mode described in the following figures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/docking-4-anilino-quinazoline-lead-11043d63'><i class='fa fa-play' aria-hidden='true'></i></button>The docking of the 4-anilino-quinazoline lead with the EGF-R protein kinase reveals the binding mode described in the following figures.
 Note that the N-H anilino group is not involved in the formation of hydrogen bonds with the receptor; note also that the two substituents at positions 7 and 9 are pointing towards the outside of the protein (a feature that will be exploited for conceiving more soluble drug candidates).
 These predictions were confirmed by X-ray studies.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.